Cássia Eller: Death

 Cássia Eller Room in Brasília.
 This space, opened in 1977 with the name Sala Funarte, underwent a major renovation in 2001 and was renamed the following year as a posthumous tribute to the singer.

 Cássia Eller died on December 29, 2001, in the Santa Maria clinic in the Laranjeiras neighborhood, in the south of Rio de Janeiro, after suffering three cardiac arrests due to sudden myocardial infarction.
 She was 39 years old and at the peak of her career.
 She had been hospitalized at 1 pm and was placed in the Intensive care unit on arrival at the hospital.
 According to her manager, the singer had been complaining of nausea due to overwork.
 The symptoms, he said, were thought to be the result of stress caused by her busy performance schedule, saying, "She had been working a lot.
 In seven months, she's done over a hundred shows."
-The possibilty of Eller's death being related to a drug overdose was raised by the media, but the idea was dismissed by the coroner's report of the Medical Institute of Rio de Janeiro after a necropsy.
+The possibility of Eller's death being related to a drug overdose was raised by the media, but the idea was dismissed by the coroner's report of the Medical Institute of Rio de Janeiro after a necropsy.
 The coroner's report stated that Eller died of a heart attack caused by a malformation of her heart, and the toxicology report found no trace of alcohol or drugs in her body.
 Histopathological exams revealed Eller had heart problems, such as mild atherosclerosis and myocardial fibrosis.

 Eller's death came just two days before her scheduled performance at Praça do Ó in Barra da Tijuca, Rio de Janeiro, as part of the New Year's Eve celebrations.
 She was replaced by Luciana Mello.
 At several spots in Rio de Janeiro, there was a minute of silence during the festivities in memory of Eller.
 Several artists also paid homage to the singer at their shows at the turn of the year.

 She is buried at the Jardim da Saudade Cemetery, in the Sulacap neighborhood of the city of Rio de Janeiro.

 In December 2002 the posthumous album Dez de Dezembro was released, including unpublished tracks such as "No Recreio" and "All Star," the latter being about Eller's friendship with Nando Reis.